 The New York State Legislature created the SCA in 1988 as a public benefit organization the purpose of which was to make efforts to end corruption in capital projects.

 What does it mean to be SCA Approved?

-The mission of the SCA is to introduce new and advanced ways for safe designing and construction of public schools in New York City.
+The mission of the SCA is to introduce new and advanced ways for the safe design and construction of public schools in New York City.
 The organization is highly committed to build and modernize schools cost-effectively.
 At the same time, the SCA makes substantial efforts to achieve quality, safety, and integrity standards.

 Why is the SCA important?